helloSystem/docs/developer/filer-context-menus.md

 The processus described here is only a sort of meta-algorithm, whose only goal is to better specify how the menus and actions should be layouted in the final hierarchy.

-The implementor might take advantage of preparing once the whole hierarchy of the menus and actions:
+The implementer might take advantage of preparing once the whole hierarchy of the menus and actions:

 *   to minimize the time spent in the parsing of all files;
 *   to identify and eliminate duplicate _desktop_file_id_s,